Factors Contributing to Congenital Heart Disease

 Most mothers of babies born with congenital heart disease will look critically at their own behaviors during pregnancy to try to find a cause for their child's illness.
 It is important to remember that most cases of congenital heart disease have no known cause.
 However, some types of congenital heart defects are known to occur more often when the mother comes in contact with certain substances during the first few weeks of pregnancy, while the baby's heart is developing.
-Some maternal illnesses and medications taken for these illnesses have been shown to affect the heart's development.
-Other illnesses or medications seem to have no impact on the baby's heart.
-Always consult your health care provider or obstetrician for more information.
+Some maternal illnesses and medicines taken for these illnesses have been shown to affect the heart's development.
+Other illnesses or medicines seem to have no impact on the baby's heart.
+Always talk to your healthcare provider for more information.

-Women who have seizure disorders and need to take antiseizure medications may have a higher risk for having a child with congenital heart disease, as do women who take lithium to treat depression.
-Mothers who have phenylketonuria (PKU) who do not adhere to the special diet necessary to manage the disease during pregnancy have a higher risk of having a child with congenital heart disease.
+Women who have seizure disorders and need to take antiseizure medicines may have a higher risk for having a child with congenital heart disease, as do women who take lithium to treat depression.
+Mothers who have phenylketonuria (PKU) who do not adhere to the special diet needed to manage the disease during pregnancy have a higher risk of having a child with congenital heart disease.
 Also, women with insulin-dependent diabetes (particularly if the diabetes is not well-controlled) or lupus may have a higher risk of having a child with heart defects.
+Mothers with connective tissue disorders are also at higher risk for having a child with congenital heart disease.
 Counseling is important for women with these chronic illnesses before becoming pregnant.

-Rubella, a virus that most people in the United States were immunized against when they received the MMR vaccine, is known to cause birth defects.
-A woman who has never had rubella nor been vaccinated against the disease should consult her health care provider before becoming pregnant.
+Rubella, a virus that most people in the U.S. were immunized against when they received the MMR vaccine, is known to cause birth defects.
+A woman who has never had rubella nor been vaccinated against the disease should consult her healthcare provider before becoming pregnant.
 A mother who contracts rubella during her pregnancy has a very significant chance of having a baby with birth defects, including congenital heart disease.

-Always consult your health care provider before taking any medications while you are pregnant.
+Always talk to your healthcare provider before taking any medicines while you are pregnant.

 Family history and CHD

 In the general population, about 1% of all children are born with congenital heart disease.
-However, the risk increases when either parent has CHD, or when another sibling was born with CHD.
+There is an overall threefold increased risk for congenital heart disease when a first-degree relative has congenital heart disease.

 Some heart defects are considered to have autosomal-dominant inheritance.
 This means that a parent with the defect has a 50% chance, with each pregnancy, to have a child with the same heart defect, and males and females are equally affected.
 Similarly, there is also a 50% chance that a baby will not be affected.